Lifestyle and social help

 Student Minds is a large nationwide Student Mental Health charity, with lots of resources on their website.

 If you are a student, all of the universities in Liverpool have dedicated counselling services:

 University of Liverpool

-Support and, if necessary, talking therapies, are available via the wellbeing drop-in service.
+Support and, if necessary, talking therapies, are available via the wellbeing support services at the University.

 For students doing health and life sciences courses at the University of Liverpool, there is a Psychology Support Service which can be accessed via your educational supervisor/course tutor.